maro222/monty/README.md

 **The monty program**

 - **Usage:** monty file
-  -where file is the path to the file containing Monty byte code
+  - where file is the path to the file containing Monty byte code
 - If the user does not give any file or more than one argument to your program, print the error message USAGE: monty file, followed by a new line, and exit with the status EXIT_FAILURE
 - If, for any reason, it’s not possible to open the file, print the error message Error: Can't open file <file>,